How do I join the group?

 Why are most of your rides during the day on weekdays?

 We have the trails to ourselves.
 This is when our active ride leaders want to ride.
-Many people have expressed interest in weekend rides, but few have taken the iniative to organize rides.
+Many people have expressed interest in weekend rides, but few have taken the initiative to organize rides.
 If you prefer to ride on weekends, please organize rides.
 You will probably have a lot of company.
 We sometimes offer short hill rides on Saturday mornings.

 Do you ride in the winter?